Lando-L/code-embeddings/README.md

 The aim of this project is to improve the experience of developers with poorly documented code, when reaching out to the original authors is not an option.

 ## Quick Start
-A good starting point to get an overview of what this project is about, is to go through the quickstart [notebook](https://github.com/Lando-L/code-embeddings/blob/develop/src/quickstart.ipynb).
+The quickstart [notebook](https://github.com/Lando-L/code-embeddings/blob/develop/src/quickstart.ipynb) is a good starting point to get an overview of what this project is about.

 ## Setup
 If you want to train and evaluate the model yourself, you can find more information about the project's structure and a training and evaluation guide in the [wiki](https://github.com/Lando-L/code-embeddings/wiki).